 Why you’ll LOVE these muffins:

 TASTE & TEXTURE: These muffins taste like a snickers bar in cake form!
 They are incredibly fluffy cakey muffins rather than dense bread-like muffins.
-And there's lots of gooey peanut butter inside and on top of the muffins!
+And there’s lots of gooey peanut butter inside and on top of the muffins!
+If you’re not a fan of peanut butter, check out my vegan chocolate muffins.

-DIFFICULTY: These vegan peanut butter muffins come together in ONE BOWL!
+DIFFICULTY: These vegan peanut butter muffins come together in ONE BOWL.
 That means less washing up and more time to eat and spend time with loved ones!

 APPEARANCE: I’ve included a tip to make sure your muffins have high tops, just like the ones from your local cafe.
 The peanut butter swirl and chocolate chips are a simple way to transform these muffins!